GorkemErtas/ekspersiz/README.md

 Vehicle access follows membership automatically: users without membership use personal vehicles; members use their company's shared vehicles.
 A vehicle belongs to either a user or a company.
 Each company has a shared limit of **50 active vehicles**, regardless of its member count.

 Company inspection history and access are scoped through the inspection vehicle's `BusinessAccount`. `DamageInspection.user` records the member who created the inspection for audit purposes.
-Each company shares a limit of **100 analyses per server calendar day**, regardless of its member count.
+Each company shares a limit of **100 analyses per server calendar month**, regardless of its member count.
 Report regeneration does not consume another analysis slot.

 The mobile application receives this membership context through login and session restoration responses.
 Members automatically see the shared company vehicles and inspections; there is no personal/company workspace switch.
 Only BUSINESS subscribers receive company-management controls and can create a company.
 Owners can invite registered users, list employees by name and email, and remove employee memberships.
 Users without a company can accept an invitation through the separate company-invitation action, including invited FREE, PLUS, and PRO users.
 Regular company members do not receive company-management controls.
 The BUSINESS plan does not have a personal quota fallback before company membership is established.